smartbugs/smartbugs/README.md

 ## License
-The [license](LICENSE) applies to all files in the repository, with the exception of the smart contracts in the `dataset` folder.
+The [license](LICENSE) applies to all files in the repository, with the exception of the smart contracts in the `samples` folder.
 The files there were obtained from [Etherscan](http://etherscan.io) and retain their original licenses.